shailesh1729/ecg-codec/docs/codec_b/architecture.md

 ### Entropy Decoding
-The frame header is used for building the quantized Gaussian distribution model for the decoding of the entropy coded measurements from the frame payload.
+The frame header is used for building the quantized Gaussian distribution model for the decoding of the entropy-coded measurements from the frame payload.
 The minimum and maximum values for the model are computed as: